 We were pleased to see that Ruffwear recently came out with a couple of new cooling products to help remedy our hot weather conundrum: enter the Core Cooler, Jet Stream vest, and updated Swamp Cooler.

 How does Ruffwear Evaporative Cooling Gear work?

 Dogs can’t sweat like we do, and rely on panting and a few sweat glands in their paw pads to cool off.
 All of these products by Ruffwear use evaporative cooling to help your dog regulate his or her temperature.
 Picture those time’s you’ve soaked a buff or bandana to keep cool on a hike …it’s the same concept.
 As the water evaporates off of the cooling product, it helps your dog stay cool in the heat.

 In the following sections, we will share our experiences with each cooling product by Ruffwear.
-To get started, you might want to check out this comparison chart by Ruffwear to see the differences in price and function yourself.

 The Core Cooler

 If you are familiar with Ruffwear’s Brush Guard, this is the same exact design, yet made out of a cooling material.
 The Core Cooler attaches to Ruffwear backpacks and Web Master harnesses using hook and loop closures.
 We’ve found that this product works great with the Single Track Pack for day adventures such as mountain biking, trail running, or hiking.
 This is also is great for backpacking in warm areas, such as in desert/canyon areas.
 We first used this on a warm, 12-mile trail run with the Single Track Pack in the foothills, and it definitely helped keep Bella cool in the Colorado sun.
 We loved that she could still carry her own water and poop bags.
 As an added bonus, the Core Cooler helps to support your dog if he or she needs to be lifted by a harness or pack and also helps to properly distribute a weight load from a pack.